 The cost to build and landscape the new SEED garden, reconfigure the existing Children’s Garden, and create the new educational programs is $250,000.
 Another $1,000,000 will be raised in designated endowment to support the new space and expanded educational programs.
 You can help build the new SEED garden for the children of our community with a donation to help us reach our total goal of $1,250,000 in garden construction, education program funds, and designated SEED Endowment.

-Wing Haven is a 501(c)(3) organization and your contribution is tax deductible to the full extent of the law.
+Wing Haven is a 501(c)(3) organization and your contribution is tax deductible to the extent permitted by law.
 Financial information about this organization and a copy of its license are available from the State Solicitation Licensing Branch at 919.807.2214.
 The license is not an endorsement by the State.
-For additional information, please see the State of the Haven annual report and our recent audited Financial Statement.
+For additional information, please see Wing Haven's State of the Haven annual report, recent audited Financial Statement and Form 990.